findchris/rooster/README.markdown

     Rooster::Runner.logger = Logger.new(STDOUT) # or Logger.new(File.join(Rails.root, "log", "rooster.log"))

-By default, all tasks are loaded when the daemon starts.
+By default, all tasks are scheduled when the daemon starts.
 The can be customized like so:

-    Rooster::Runner.schedule_all_on_load = false
+    Rooster::Runner.auto_schedule = false

+Also, you can schedule only a subset of tasks by specifying an array of tags for the auto_schedule_tags attribute.
+This is handy for running different tasks on different servers, for example.
+An omitted or nil value for the auto_schedule_tags attribute will auto-schedule all tasks available if the auto_schedule flag is set.
+Example:

+    Rooster::Runner.auto_schedule      = true
+    Rooster::Runner.auto_schedule_tags = ['app1', 'other_tag']

 Deployment
 ==========